Cardiac MRI consists of using MRI to study heart anatomy, physiology and pathology.

 - no ionising radiation

-The main limitation of MRI, in comparison with cardiac CT, is the poorer evaluation of the coronary arteries.
+The main limitation of MRI, compared to cardiac CT, is the poorer evaluation of the coronary arteries.

 In addition, cardiac MRI employs some particular imaging planes.

 Dark blood Imaging

-They can be T1, T2 or PD-weighted sequences:
+These can be T1, T2, or proton density weighted sequences:

 - T1 weighted sequences achieve better anatomic definition

 - T2 and PD weighted sequences reach better tissue characterization

 White blood Imaging